 There is а possibility of online conversion with the selected filters (bank, specific currency), and a quick search for the nearest to you banks or exchange offices.

 Today, the number of banks and ATMs in Yerevan is steadily growing, and to find the right bank next to you is no trouble.
-Almost all the banks have international money transfer systems, such as the UNI Stream, Western Union and MoneyGram, or sending and receiving currency through the SWIFT network.
+Almost all the banks have international money transfer systems, such as the UNI Stream and MoneyGram, or sending and receiving currency through the SWIFT network.
 Visa, MasterCard or American Express credit cards are also becoming popular from year to year: most high-scale shops, restaurants, and hotels accept credit card payments.
 However, before making a payment always pre-verify.
 Please note that outside of Yerevan making payments by credit card is almost impossible, so always carry local currency cash in small banknotes.

 In capital and regions exchange offices are mostly located in major supermarkets and shopping malls, markets, shops, hotels.
 If the private exchange offices may work from morning till night, the majority of banks serve customers from 09:00 to 16:00 or 17:00.
 On Saturdays, many banks operate until 14:00 pm, at the same time not all branches are open.
-The only central bank in Yerevan, working full-day on Saturdays and Sundays is the central branch of ARMECONOMBANK located on the Aram Street, 3, a few steps from the Republic Square and Northern Avenue.
+The only centrally located bank in Yerevan, working full-day on Saturdays and Sundays is the central branch of ARMECONOMBANK located on Aram Street, 3, a few steps from the Republic Square and Northern Avenue.
 Many banks also have branches in shopping centers and malls.
 They are usually located near the entrance.
 Currency exchange offices can be found at SAS and Yerevan City supermarket chains.

 The national currency in Georgia is lari.
 One lari consists of 100 tetri.
 The word “lari” is translated from old Georgian as “a heritage”, and “tetri” as “white”.